 Welcome to our index of stamping tips!

 Yes.
-Stampendous is happy to offer its customers archival quality inks, stickers, papers,
+Stampendous is happy to offer its customers archival quality inks, stickers, and accessories.

-and accessories.
-Our cards and inks are PH Neutral or Acid Free and safe for Scrapbooking.
+The Tsukineko inks we offer are PH Neutral or Acid Free and safe for Scrapbooking.

 Here's a great tutorial on the basics of stamping, hosted by Paper Craft Planet.